 It is not pure!!!
 Raw honey looks cloudy and contains bee pollen, honeycomb bits, propolis, and even broken bee wings.
 It is true: it’s unappealing.

 It is an alkaline-forming food, just like lemon.
 It can even be used to counteract acid indigestion.
-Vegans love honey because one of its enzymes, amylase, helps predigest starchy foods like breads.
+Vegetarians love honey because one of its enzymes, amylase, helps predigest starchy foods like breads.
 Processed honey is acid forming.
 For best natural health, our daily food supply should be higher in alkaline forming foods, rather than acid forming foods.

 Read more about the differences between organic raw honey and raw honey.